pedrolcn/raccoon/readme.md

      ~ $ sudo pip3 install scheduler

-- clone the master branch from project github repository into the desired folder
+- clone the master branch from the project github repository or extract the .zip file into the desired folder

 ## How to Run:
 The program may be executed by running: